 The complete solution significantly decreased labor costs while accommodating increased production from upgraded production lines.
 The system is also safer as forklifts no longer operate in congested areas which has also served to reduce product damage.
 The system safely supports movement of over 1,600 loads over the course of 41 hours in a forklift free environment.

-What to see more Case Studies?
+Want to see more Case Studies?